-The lead poisoning comes from their use of traditional Mexican pottery—the colorful plates, pots and other wares that you see in almost every home and restaurant in the country.
+Millions of men, women and children in Mexico have elevated blood level levels.
+This is from the use of traditional Mexican pottery—the colorful plates, pots and other wares that you see in almost every home and restaurant in the country.
 Traditional Mexican pottery has been produced by local artisans over the past five centuries using leaded glazes, which were introduced by the Spaniards.

 It is a national problem rooted in a 500-year-old tradition that has, so far, been hard to break.